jhwhenry/cpd/CPD_UPGRADE_511_522_Test.md

 <br>
 e.g. use value 600 - this will mean 10 hours before the app is restarted4

-5)Monitor the log of the scanner-service pod and wait until it finishes the migrations.
+5)Monitor the log of the lineage-scanner-service pod and wait until it finishes the migrations.

 <br>

 6)Return the timeout to the previous value of 2 minutes
 <br>
 ```
-ALTER DATABASE scannerservice
-SET idle_in_transaction_session_timeout = '2m';
+ALTER DATABASE scannerservice SET idle_in_transaction_session_timeout = '2m';
 ```

 7) Scale the datalineage-operator back up